Back and Neck Pain Doctor in Plano and Allen TX

 Back conditions usually do not develop suddenly.
 Your back is subject to many repeated stresses or injuries over your lifetime.
 Everything from falling off your bike as a child, to lifting a heavy sofa to carrying around extra weight for several years may contribute to a spine condition.
 These repeated stresses or injuries add up over your lifetime, resulting in degeneration of the spine.

-The goal of a spine treatment program is to improve symptoms and to slow the progression of the degenerative process in the spine.
-Usually this involves a joint effort between the individual with back pain, the treating physician, and other allied health care professionals such as physical therapists.
+The goal of a spine treatment program is to improve symptoms and slow the progression of the degenerative process in the spine.
+Usually this involves a joint effort between the individual with back pain, the treating physician, and other allied healthcare professionals such as physical therapists.